muelphil/personalwebsite/docs/_posts/2024-01-01-Illumination.markdown

 I incorporated a 12 LED Ring as a flashlight, but it proved rather inconvenient, often either too bright or insufficiently so.
 Furthermore, even images taken in regular daylight exhibited low contrast and appeared blurry.
 Initially, I attempted to address this issue by adjusting the contrast using the PILLOW library, yet this proved ineffective in cases of poor lighting.

-Seeking a solution, I came across a paper titled ["Low and non-uniform illumination color image enhancement using weighted guided image filtering" by Mu, Q., Wang, X., Wei, Y. et al. (2021)](https://doi.org/10.1007/s41095-021-0232-x).
+Seeking a solution, I came across a paper by [Mu et al. (2021)](#ref-mu2021).
 The outcomes seemed promising, but the algorithm proposed was only available in pseudocode.

 This post concerns the implementation of the algorithm proposed in the paper using Python.